-‘I’ve been to 46 Jazz Fests and I wouldn’t miss it for the world’
+‘I’ve been to 46 Jazz Fests, and I wouldn’t miss it for the world’

-NEW ORLEANS-- J. Monque'd has been playing Jazz fest from the very beginning, when it was Congo Square.
+NEW ORLEANS -- J. Monque'd has been playing Jazz fest from the very beginning, when it was Congo Square.
 He's only missed a couple due to overlapping tour dates.

 "We want to give something to pass on to our children, for them to know that this music was around long before what's on the radio today," said Monque'd, who will be performing on Thursday at the Blues tent.